olcf/olcf-user-docs/services_and_applications/slate/workflows/openshift_gitops.rst

 - ``kustomization.yaml`` file
 - one or more overlay directories

-Unlike helm which is a template framework for deployment of kubernetes resources, ``kustomize`` is a patching framework.
+Unlike helm, which is a template framework for deployment of kubernetes resources, ``kustomize`` is a patching framework.
 Once the base directory of YAML files is in place, ``kustomize`` patches those files to modify kubernetes resources for deployment with custom configurations for one or multiple environments such as dev, test, and prod.